mattrax/Mattrax/packages/mysql-planetscale/README.md

 We can't easily use Drizzle's `mysql2` adapter because its return type is not compatible with the `@planetscale/database` client.

-The goal is for `mysql2` to be used in development mode, while `@planetscale/database` is used in production.
+The goal is for `mysql2` to be used in development mode and while self hosting, while `@planetscale/database` is used in production.